shaox0a/DCSMExt/README.md

 - `Functions/`: functions used by the main scripts
 - `application_UKpr.R`: script for the UK precipitation data application
 - `simulation.R`: script for a simulation demo
+- `reproduce_prepare.R`: helper script for setting up the software environment required to reproduce the results

 Some required datasets and precomputed objects are not included directly in this repository and must be downloaded from Zenodo: